kruvcraft21/GGIl2cpp/README.md

 local globalmetadata = {start = 0x9888, ['end'] = 0x14888}

 Il2cpp(libil2cpp, globalmetadata) -- in this case, "Il2cpp()" and will remember the location "libil2cpp.so " and "global-metadata.dat", which was passed to him.

+Il2cpp(nil, nil, 27) -- in this case , the method will find "libil2cpp.so" and "global-metadata.dat" and will remember the "Il2cpp" version
 ```